 After the first six weeks of the course, a more comprehensive contest will be given for individuals.
 The only differences are that no submissions will be allowed after the contest is over, that this contest counts towards 10% of the final grade instead of 5% and all of the questions in this contest will be newly created for the contest itself.
-Partial credit will be more generous since no submissions are allowed after the contest is over.
+Partial credit will be given for the last incorrect submission for any problem not properly solved in contest since there is no late deadline for submission.
+This means you'll have to alter your strategy for this one contest to make sure you have base code written for all problems.
+As usual, any problems completed during the contest will automatically receive 100%.